-To use transitions and the definition and example pattern to comprehend the details and main idea in a paragraph.
+To use transitions and patterns to identify the supporting details and main ideas in a textbook selection.

-Step 2: Read the textbook selection, and then answer the questions that follow.
+Step 2: Finish reading the textbook selection that you began in the Lab Manual and answer the questions that follow.

 Copyright © 1995-2010 by Pearson Education, Inc., publishing as Pearson Longman.
 Legal Disclaimer